EternityForest/KaithemAutomation/kaithem/src/docs/faq.md

 ### I would like to back up the code that I wrote in Kaithem

 At the moment, the easiest way to do this is just to make a copy of the folder where your variable data is kept.

-The modules directory within that dir uses a format designed to work well with git.
+See "How do I use version control" for more info.

 ### How exactly does logging work?